truenas/middleware/docs/userguide/index.rst

 Interfaces
 ----------

-Network → Interfaces is used to view which interfaces have been manually configured, to add a manually configured interface, and to edit an interface's manual configuration.
+:menuselection:`Network --> Interfaces` is used to view which interfaces have been manually configured, to add a manually configured interface, and to edit an interface's manual configuration.

 .. note:: typically the interface used to access the FreeNAS® administrative GUI is configured by DHCP.
 This interface will not appear in this screen, even though it is already dynamically configured and in use.

-Figure 7.2a shows the screen that opens when you click Interfaces → Add Interface.
-Table 7.2a summarizes the configuration options when you Add an interface or Edit an already configured interface.
+Figure 7.2a shows the screen that opens when you click :menuselection:`Interfaces --> Add Interface`.
+Table 7.2a summarizes the configuration options when you add an interface or edit an already configured interface.

 **Figure 7.2a: Adding or Editing an Interface**